An Introduction to Geometric Topology: Discrete groups of isometries

 to a local isometry, see Proposition \ref{quotient:prop}.
 The quotient $\matH^n/_\Gamma$ is a complete hyperbolic manifold.
 We now show that every complete hyperbolic manifold is realised in this way:

-\begin{prop} Every complete hyperbolic $n$-manifold $M$ is isometric to $\matH^n/_\Gamma$ for some subgroup $\Gamma<\Iso(\matH^n)$ acting freely and properly discontinuously. \end{prop} \begin{proof} The universal cover of $M$ is complete, hyperbolic, and simply connected: hence it is isometric to $\matH^n$ by Theorem \ref{simply:teo}.
+\begin{prop} Every complete hyperbolic $n$-manifold $M$ is isometric to $\matH^n/_\Gamma$ for some subgroup $\Gamma<\Iso(\matH^n)$ acting freely and properly discontinuously. \end{prop} \begin{proof} The universal cover of $M$ inherits a Riemannian structure that is complete (by Proposition \ref{local:isometry:prop}), hyperbolic, and simply connected: hence it is isometric to $\matH^n$ by Theorem \ref{simply:teo}.
 The deck transformations $\Gamma$ of the covering $\matH^n\to M$ are necessarily locally isometries, hence isometries.
 We conclude that $M=\matH^n/_\Gamma$ and $\Gamma$ acts freely and properly discontinuously using Proposition \ref{equivalent:prop}. \end{proof}

 Note that $\Gamma$ is isomorphic to the fundamental group $\pi_1(M)$.

 \begin{oss} A group $\Gamma<\Iso(\matH^n)$ acts freely if and only if it does not contain elliptic isometries: that is, every non-trivial isometry in $\Gamma$ is either hyperbolic or parabolic. \end{oss} Note also that $\Gamma$ acts properly discontinuously if and only if it is discrete, see Proposition \ref{iff:discrete:prop}.